Understanding Your Skin

 Excretion: Sweating helps regulate body temperature.

-Absorption: Absorbs sunlight to produce Vitamin D, which is crucial for bone health and antiinflammatory actions.
+Absorption: Absorbs sunlight to produce Vitamin D, which is crucial for bone health and anti–inflammatory actions.
 Skin can also absorb certain medications.

 Temperature Regulation: Blood vessels in the skin constrict to retain heat or dilate to release it, promoting sweating to cool the body.